cloud-ark/kubeplus/Guidelines.md

 ## 5) Make Operator namespace aware

 Your Operator should support creating resources within different namespaces rather than just in the default namespace.
-This will allow your Operator to support usecases where multitenancy through namespaces is sufficient (these are called 'soft' multitenancy use-cases).
+This will allow your Operator to support use-cases where multitenancy through namespaces is sufficient (these are called 'soft' multitenancy use-cases).

 ## 6) Make Custom Resource Type definitions compliant with Kube OpenAPI